1. Overview

 6. Conclusion

-B-Tree is one the most used data structure for storing a large amount of data.
-In this tutorial, we discussed B-tree in detail.
+B-Tree is a widely used data structure for storing a large amount of data.
+In this tutorial, we discussed the B-tree in detail.
 We presented the properties and operations with examples.